gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Faster first use

 With an empty [Gradle User Home](userguide/directory_layout.html#dir:gradle_user_home), before compiling the first `.gradle.kts` script, Gradle generates the Gradle API Kotlin DSL Extensions JAR.
-This happens on every developer machine or CI agent, most often with a cold [Gradle daemon](userguide/gradle_daemon.html).
+This happens on every developer machine or CI agent, often with a cold [Gradle daemon](userguide/gradle_daemon.html).
 This is quite a resource intensive process which accounts for around 4 seconds on beefy machines ; much more on slower machines.

 Starting with this release, the Kotlin extensions for the Gradle API are now shipped as part of the Gradle distribution.